HomeServicesPortfolioBlogContactBook a call

 The “how it works” section combines an embedded YouTube explainer with a 4-step pictogram strip.
 Content (titles, descriptions, illustrations) is sourced from src/i18n/translatedContent/*.js modules so editing copy doesn’t require touching markup.

-Fourteen real customer testimonials are rendered as a static grid on desktop and as a Swiper-driven carousel on mobile.
+Eight real customer testimonials per language are rendered as a static grid on desktop and as a Swiper-driven carousel on mobile.
 Each card is purely server-rendered HTML; the carousel JS only attaches under the mobile breakpoint, so desktop visitors pay nothing for it.

 The “Nous trouver” section uses OpenLayers 8 to plot the retailer network on an interactive map, with a searchable list synced to the map state.
 OpenLayers was picked over Google Maps to keep the map free of API quotas and tracking cookies — the site never asks for cookie consent because it doesn’t load any third-party tracker on the homepage.